hynek/argon2-cffi/.github/CONTRIBUTING.md

 First create a [virtual environment](https://virtualenv.pypa.io/) so you don't break your system-wide Python installation.
 It’s out of scope for this document to list all the ways to manage virtual environments in Python, but if you don’t already have a pet way, take some time to look at tools like [*direnv*](https://hynek.me/til/python-project-local-venvs/), [*virtualfish*](https://virtualfish.readthedocs.io/), and [*virtualenvwrapper*](https://virtualenvwrapper.readthedocs.io/).

-Next, get an up to date checkout of the *argon2-cffi* repository:
+Next, get an up-to-date checkout of the *argon2-cffi* repository:

 ```console
 $ git clone git@github.com:hynek/argon2-cffi.git
 ```

-or if you want to use git via `https`:
+or if you prefer to use *Git* via `https`:

 ```console
 $ git clone https://github.com/hynek/argon2-cffi.git